darkawesome/blog/content/blog/GeologyAnalysis.md

 ## Introduction

 Intended Audience: PA state park rangers and State members of the general assembly.
 I have been asked to provide a spatial analysis of trails in the State, to increase tourism, and make maintenance more efficient.
 Deploying AI-driven solutions to enhance the state's public recreational infrastructure.
 Here's how this could benefit a state:

 Maintenance Efficiency: AI can help streamline the maintenance of state-owned trails by predicting and prioritizing repair needs.
 This ensures that limited resources are allocated effectively, reducing downtime and improving the safety of the trails.

 Tourism Promotion: Using AI-powered mobile apps, the state can provide personalized trail recommendations to visitors based on their interests and fitness levels.
 This promotes tourism, boosting the local economy and increasing revenue from visitor fees.

 Safety and Emergency Response: AI can be used to monitor trail conditions in real-time, identify safety hazards, and facilitate faster emergency responses in case of accidents or natural disasters, ensuring the well-being of trail users.

 Overall, integrating AI into a state's trail network management enhances the quality of recreational experiences, supports local economies, and promotes responsible environmental stewardship.
 This can contribute to a positive image for the state and an improved quality of life for its residents and visitors.

 ## Data Summary

 These points relate to the trails in the state of Pennsylvania.
 The data was collected using GPS units and then checked against aerial imagery between November 2007 and October 2009.
 With updates being submitted by users and those being checked and updated regularly.

 Topic/Source: Pennsylvania Spatial Data Access (PASDA) is Pennsylvania's official public access open geospatial data portal (1).

-Their are 2466 rows with 15 columns.
+There are 2466 rows with 15 columns.
 However I will only be using 7 of those columns in my analysis.
-I think some missing data would be where the appalachain trail goes through pennsylvania and some other trails that cross state borders.
+I think some missing data would be where the Appalachain trail goes through pennsylvania and some other trails that cross state borders.
 The initial map I have of the area kind of shows this but if you had no knowledge of this area you wouldn't know why that pattern was there.

 ## Reading in Data